lewispricey/project-generator/README.md

 - Performs an inital commit after file setup
 - Pushes initial commit to GitHub (eg. git push -u origin main)

+### Accepted Arguements

+--help Displays the list of supported commands

+-n=<project-name> REQUIRED Sets the name of the new project

+-r=<remote-url> (Optional) Sets a remote URL & pushes to the remote

-### Project Extras
+#### Project Extras For The Future

-- Add ability to make a global installer so the generator can be run from anywhere on the file system
+- Add the ability to setup a python project based on CL args.
-  // eg. generate [project name][github http]
-- Add the ability to setup a python project based on the arguments
+- Add the ability to setup a new typescript project based on CL args.